Frequently Asked Questions – About the CCE

 Communication from CCE personnel may be done by telephone, or in writing, either by mail, email, or in some instances, by text messages.

-I was contacted by your office and told I might be a witness.
+I was contacted by the CCE and told I might be a witness.
 What does that mean?

 If a member of our personnel contacts you for an interview as a potential witness, it is because we believe you may have relevant information about a potential contravention of the Act that could assist our investigators in their work.

-As a potential witness, do I have to participate in an interview with investigators?
+In response to a request for an interview as a potential witness, do I have to cooperate with investigators?

 Your participation in this kind of interview is voluntary, but the information you provide to our personnel may help us determine whether or not the allegation has merit.
 If the information you provide is deemed to be relevant, you may be asked to appear as a witness in court.